 Your prospects want you to be online, share helpful content, and be available when they want the information and solutions they seek.

-And we all know much of the buying process is over before they ever talk to your sales team (up to 70% of the process in many B2B cases).
+And we all know much of the buying process is over before they ever talk to your sales team (up to 70% of the process in many B2B cases according to Gartner).
 Search for this data and see the many sources that confirm these behavioral changes for B2B buyers.

 So how do you combat these buyer-driven changes?